n-hop/bats-documentation/README.md

 One OpenWRT router and servals Raspberry Pis are used to build the testbed.
 The OpenWRT router is used to simulate the lossy network and define the topology of the network.
 The Raspberry Pis are nodes in the networks.
 The OpenWRT router and the Raspberry Pis are connected by Ethernet cables.

 ## 3 One-hop Network Testing

+We begin with a one-hop network that includes two nodes, connected directly by a network link.
+The two nodes can directly communicate with each over the network link with a limited bandwidth.
+The packets transmitted through the network link suffer from both packet loss and delay.

+Though simple, this network enables us to study the outer code performance without worry about the inner code and congestion control.
+We focus on the evaluation of the end-to-end throughput, latency and reliability.

+Feedback is allowed to assist the communication, and the feedback messages also suffer from loss and delay.

 - **Scenario 1-1: Reliable Communication with Feedback**